 Alexander & Hornung

-- Pea Meal bacon, which is back bacon, brined and coated in fine cornmeal.
+Pea Meal bacon, which is from the back, brined and coated in fine cornmeal.

 By now, you just might be getting hungry for a little bacon yourself?
 Well, at Nino’s, we haven’t “hogged” all the best bacon recipes for ourselves-